Best Black Friday toy deals to expect in 2024

 Calling all Barbie fans, you can get your hands on Mattel’s Barbie dreamhouse for more than half price at Amazon right now.
 The house, which was launched last year alongside Margot Robbie’s Barbie Movie, comes with three storeys to explore and is brimming with charming play areas like a kitchen, pool and bedroom.
 Plus it comes with more than 75 accessories, including a pet puppy – adorable.

 It’s not a mega saving but discounts on the Toniebox are rare.
-Right now, you can snap up this starter set, which includes a Toniebox and a Peppa Pig figure, with £10 off.
+Right now, you can snap up this starter set with £10 off.
 One of the top toys that’s always on our radar at IndyBest, the Toniebox has featured in several of our gift guides for children, including the best gifts for 2-year-olds and 4-year-olds.
 A great option for kids of all ages, it’s essentially an audio player that helps bring music and stories to life – you simply swap out the Tonie character that sits on top – of which there are more than 100 to choose from – and a different tale will be read to your child.
 “We think the Toniebox is so clever – exciting, engaging, screen-free fun which your child can really take ownership of”, our tester said.

 Bluey S9 beach cabin exclusive bundle: Was £60, now £30, Argos.co.uk